 Thus, pinging the Keenetic router (via ICMP) and access to its web interface (via HTTP) will be possible from the Internet, only from a certain IP address.

-Imagine that you have detected frequent attempts to access (attack) the WAN port of the router from unknown IP addresses from the Internet.
+Imagine that you have detected frequent attempts to access (an attack) the WAN port of the router from unknown IP addresses from the Internet.
 For example, connection attempts come from different IP addresses, but they all belong to the same 115.230.121.x subnet.

 In this case, on the Keenetic external interface 'Provider' (or another one through which the Internet is accessed), it is necessary to block access to the WAN port for IP addresses of the subnet 115.230.121.x.